-secondary In schools, vocational institutions, and universities the Ingush language is actively used in coursebooks and study guides, primarily on Ingush language itself.
+schools. secondary vocational In institutions, and universities Ingush language is actively used coursebooks and study guides, primarily on Ingush language itself.
 There are alphabet books, textbooks for grades from 1 to 11, books (including those for extracurricular reading), exercise books, teaching aids, grammar books, learner's dictionaries, literary language dictionaries, and phrasebooks in Ingush.